-Paris residents will vote on whether to ban e-scooters in French capital
+Paris residents to vote this week on whether to ban e-scooters

-The future of electric scooters in Paris will be decided on by a public referendum, the city's mayor has revealed.
+The future of electric scooters in Paris will be decided on by a public referendum that will be held this weekend.

 Mayor Anne Hidalgo announced last year that she was considering a ban on the electric mobility machines in the French capital, sparking a long review by city officials.
 In response, the firms that run rental e-scooter services in Paris – Dott, Lime and Tier – made a number of proposals for stricter controls on their usage.

-While there had been recent reports that Mayor Hidalgo was set to introduce a ban, she has now told Le Parisen newspaper that she feels Paris residents should have the final say.
-A referendum on whether to ban e-scooters will now be held on April 2.
+While there had been reports that Mayor Hidalgo was set to introduce a ban, she has decided to give Paris residents the final say.
+The referendum will be held on Sunday (April 2), with residents asked: 'For or against self-service scooters in Paris?'

 The three firms that operate rental e-scooter schemes in Paris have proposed a series of measures in a bid to secure the future of the machines in the French capital.